 The bottle line (pun intended) is that this single oil is unique in its mixture of some of the most well-studied compounds combined with rare, powerful components in relatively higher percentages than found in several beloved essential oils.

 Next week, we will learn more about what my research revealed regarding Kunzea essential oil.
-I’ll also review some of the benefits of this month’s promotions that many will be getting, thanks to their convention purchases adding up to these freebies!

 Additional Resources and References